 Google breaks down how to find your way around in its guide to getting started with Explorations.

-By rolling it out gradually, Google is giving marketers the chance to get familiar with new features and begin collecting historical data.
+Google Analytics 4 has now (almost) fully replaced Universal Analytics.
+Marketers who started using it years ago had the chance to get familiar with new features and begin collecting historical data.

 Those who waited until this moment might find themselves struggling to understand the new event-based model, navigate the drastically different interface, or explore the new reporting features.

 Still, the new generation of Analytics brings an exciting data model, better ways to measure user behavior, and GA360 features that can be leveraged to make data-driven decisions once you get past the learning curve.